 A quick summary of my personal food and lifestyle philosophy:

-- Daily mindfulness practice - meditation, yoga, walk in nature, journaling
+- Incorporate a daily mindfulness practice – meditation, yoga, walk in nature, journaling.

-- Drink good quality water (filtered if possible)
+- Drink good quality water (filtered and fluoride free if possible).

-- Limit alcohol (enjoy a few alcohol free days each week)
+- Reduce alcohol intake – enjoy 4-5 alcohol free days each week